-3) After the Attorney General premised in the Third Count of the Bill of Indictment that within and during the same context of place, time, facts and circumstances mentioned in the preceding counts of this bill of indictment, that is to say on the twenty-second (22nd) day of August of the year two thousand and eight (2008) and during the previous days, AGBOOLA REMILEKUN KAMORUDEEN agreed to export from Belgium a quantity of the drug cocaine to be imported to the Maltese Islands.
-While in Belgium the accused agreed with two friends to transport on his person and inside his body a drug cocaine consignment from Brussels, Belgium to Malta by air transport.
-AGBOOLA REMILEKUN KAMORUDEEN inserted fortytwo capsules in his body (from his mouth) filled with the drug cocaine.
-On the 22nd August 2008, AGBOOLA REMILEKUN KAMORUDEEN boarded flight Air Malta KM 421 leaving from Brussels, Belgium destination Malta, carrying these forty-two capsules filled with the drug cocaine inside his body.
+After the Attorney General premised in the Third 3) Count of the Bill of Indictment that within and during the same context of place, time, facts and circumstances mentioned in the preceding counts of this bill of indictment, that is to say on the first (1st) day of September of the year two thousand and nine (2009) and during the previous weeks, BUNCH ONYEMACHI NNAKA agreed to export from Belgium a quantity of the drug heroin to be imported to the Maltese Islands.
+While in Brussels the accused agreed with a certain Alex to transport inside his body a drug heroin consignment from Brussels, Belgium to Malta by air transport.
+ONYEMACHI NNAKA inserted one hundred capsules in his body (from his mouth).
+These one hundred capsules contained the illegal drug heroin.
+On the 1st September 2009 the accused boarded flight Air Malta KM 421 leaving from Brussels, Belgium destination Malta, carrying these one hundred capsules filled with the drug heroin.
 On this date this flight arrived and landed in Malta.
-The accused was therefore knowingly and illegally in possession of forty-two capsules containing the drug cocaine while in the Maltese Islands which drug was found under circumstances denoting that it was not intended for his personal use.
+The accused was therefore knowingly and illegally in possession of one hundred capsules containing the drug heroin while in the Maltese Islands which drug was found under circumstances denoting that it was not intended for his personal use.

-However before AGBOOLA REMILEKUN KAMORUDEEN managed to leave the Malta International Airport towards his final destination in Malta, he was intercepted by the Police Officers who affected a search on the person of the accused and inside his luggage but nothing illegal was found.
-Later, the Police invited the accused to submit himself to an x-ray of his abdomen at the Mater Dei Hospital from where it transpired that AGBOOLA REMILEKUN KAMORUDEEN was carrying inside his body forty-two capsules which were filled with circa 497.2 grams of the drug cocaine with its purity calculated at 45% (as determined later by the Court appointed expert).
+However, before the accused managed to leave the Malta International Airport towards his destination in Malta, he was stopped by the Customs Officials, who managed to intervene in due time before this amount of drugs its intended final destination in the managed to reach Maltese Islands to the respective consignee of the said drugs.
+The Customs Officers at the Malta International Airport affected a search on the person of BUNCH ONYEMACHI NNAKA due to his suspicious behavior and subsequently they decided to inform the Malta Police Force.
+The Malta Police Force invited the accused to submit himself to an x-ray of his abdomen at the Mater Dei Hospital.
+Following this examination, it transpired that the accused was carrying inside his body one hundred capsules.
+These capsules were filled with circa 985.98 grams of the drug heroin with its purity calculated at 41%, (as determined later by the Court appointed expert).
+The total street value of this drug as determined by the Court appointed expert was of around forty five thousand and three hundred Euros (€45,300)

-The drug cocaine is scheduled as per Part 1 of the First Schedule of the Dangerous Drugs Ordinance;
+The drug heroin is scheduled as per Part 1 of the First Schedule of the Dangerous Drugs Ordinance;